 There is no market-accepted form of documentation for security documents in relation to assets located in India.

 There are no specific legal requirements as to the language in which documentation for acquisition financing is to be drafted.
-However, all finance documents for acquisition financings, security and guarantee are in the English language.
+However, all finance documents for acquisition financings, security and guarantee are in English.

 Where a finance document is executed by an Indian company, resident or national, standard capacity, authority and enforceability legal opinions are issued.
-The opinions are issued on the basis of the conditions-precedent documents provided by the borrower/obligors.
+The opinions are issued based on the conditions-precedent documents provided by the borrower/obligors.

 Inbound Acquisition Finance: Offshore Acquirer

-Typically, the offshore acquirer sets up a special-purpose vehicle outside India (FDI SPV) which acquires shares of an Indian target by way of foreign direct investment (FDI) into India.
+Typically, the offshore acquirer sets up a special-purpose vehicle outside India (FDI SPV) which acquires shares of an Indian target through foreign direct investment (FDI) into India.
 The FDI SPV raises debt from offshore lenders in the form of senior loans to finance the acquisition.
-Such loans are secured by all the assets and shares of the FDI SPV (other than the shares of the Indian target and any other Indian asset).
+Such loans are secured by the assets and shares of the FDI SPV (other than the shares of the Indian target and any other Indian asset).

 Inbound Acquisition Finance: FOCC

-As mentioned previously, an FOCC cannot avail acquisition finance from Indian banks, financial institutions or Indian funds, as FOCCs are not permitted to leverage in the Indian market for acquisition of shares.
-If the acquisition is through an FOCC, the debt can be raised by the FOCC by issuance of NCDs which are subscribed to by FPIs.
-NCDs are structured as senior debt and are secured by all the assets of the FOCC and a pledge on the shares of the target.
-Further, if the target is a private limited company, security can also be created on the assets of the target to secure the acquisition finance.
+As mentioned previously, an FOCC cannot use acquisition finance from Indian banks, financial institutions or Indian funds, as FOCCs are not permitted to leverage in the Indian market to acquire shares.
+If the acquisition is through an FOCC, the debt can be raised by the FOCC by issuing NCDs subscribed to by FPIs.
+NCDs are structured as senior debt and secured by the assets of the FOCC and a pledge on the shares of the target.
+Further, if the target is a private limited company, security can be created on the assets of the target to secure the acquisition finance.
 However, such security may need to be shared with the other lenders of the FOCC and the target.

 Outbound Acquisition Finance